 A) Changing the language for an individual timeline

-From your current timeline, click on the Timeline Settings button at the bottom of the left sidebar.
+From your current timeline, click on the Timeline Settings button in the top right corner of the screen.

-In the General tab of the Timeline Settings window, click the drop-down menu under Timeline language and select your preference.
+In the Timeline Settings window, click the drop-down menu under Timeline language and select your preference.

 Note: Any changes you make from the Timeline Settings, including language preferences, will apply only to the current timeline.